Xavier vs. Robert Morris Predictions & Picks - November 6

 Xavier Performance Insights

-- At 19.1 assists per game, Xavier was best in the country last year.
+- Last season Xavier was best in the nation in assists with 19.1 per game.

-- Beyond the arc, the Musketeers were 182nd in the nation in 3-pointers made per game (7.4) last season.
+- Beyond the arc, the Musketeers were 182nd in the nation in 3-pointers made per game (7.4) last year.
 They were fourth-best in 3-point percentage at 39%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.